benchdoos/meetroom/README.md

 To open secured pages you need to log in.

+You can create new account if needed.
+It will have role `ROLE_USER`.

-There are 2 pre-made user accounts:
+Or you can use one of 2 pre-made user accounts:

 | Login | Password | Role       |
 | ----- | -------- | ---------- |